How do I stretch my piercing?

-Get some lubricant (For a natural approach use jojoba oil, vitamin E oil, or emu oil.
-For a basic approach use Neosporin or similar products) and spin the tip of the taper 1/3 into the lubricant and remove any excess.
+Get some lubricant (For a natural approach use jojoba oil, vitamin E oil, or emu oils) and spin the tip of the taper 1/3 into the lubricant and remove any excess.
 Having too much excess lubricant can make your taper and jewelry slippery to hold onto.

 Put the small end of the taper in the piercing and SLOWLY push it forward to the larger end until you meet some resistance.
 Look in the mirror and if the taper is more than halfway through the stretch should be fairly easy.
 Take a deep breath and as you exhale slowly push the taper until you only have about 1/4" of the taper left to go.
 You should now be sitting on the level end of the taper.
 Your stretch is done and you're ready to put the jewelry in.
 Do not take the taper out.
-If you feel a small burning or stinging feeling then your stretch was perfect, but it should not be causing excessive pain.
+You may feel a small sense of discomfort, but stretching should not be causing pain.

 Line up your plug to the end and slowly use the plug as a way to push the rest of the taper out.
 This way you have a clean stretch from the taper to the plug.

-Your done!
+You’re done!
 Treat your newly stretched piercing as a new piercing.
-Wash it daily with an antibacterial soap.
+Wash it daily with an antimicrobial soap or by doing sea salt soaks.
 Do not touch it with your hands throughout the day.